Lantana: the dark story behind an alluring plant

 Lantadenes produce intrahepatic cholestasis in animals resulting in secondary photosensitization.
 When the animal ingests lantana leaves, the toxins present in the leaves get absorbed into the bloodstream mainly from the small intestine.
 As time passes, the contents become more liquid, and the absorption increases.
 The toxins are transported through the portal blood to the liver and exert their toxic effect through various mechanisms that are yet to be elucidated.
 Various experiments conducted on guinea pigs and sheep indicate intrahepatic cholestasis and paralysis of the gall bladder.
 This aberration in the bile secretion results in the accumulation of phylloerythrin in the circulation.
 Phylloerythrin is a natural biodegradation product of chlorophyll, that gets excreted normally via bile.
 When the bile excretion is disrupted the phylloerythrin accumulates in the blood, which results in photochemical reactions on exposure to sunlight and photosensitization.

-ALSO READ : Poisoning in Animals’
+ALSO READ : Management of Pesticide Toxicity in Livestock

 Lantana toxicity in animals